Clinical trials can offer hope for many people and may help researchers find better treatments for others in the future.

 - A plan for the analysis of the data must be developed before the trial begins, and finalized before the trial is completed

 The benefits of this format include strengthening the scientific credibility and regulatory acceptability of the results and ensuring the timely data analysis and publication of results.

-In addition to complying with our company’s global standards, the conduct of our clinical trials adheres to the International Conference on Harmonisation Good Clinical Practice (ICH GCP) standards and to the principles that have their origin in the Declaration of Helsinki.
+In addition to complying with our company’s global standards, the conduct of our clinical trials adheres to the International Council for Harmonisation Good Clinical Practice (ICH GCP) standards and to the principles that have their origin in the Declaration of Helsinki.

 In accordance with ICH GCP guidelines, trial sponsors should appoint clinical trial monitors who are trained to monitor the trial adequately.
 Accordingly, ICH GCP training is mandatory for all of our clinical research associates (CRAs) who monitor clinical trials, as well as for all contract research organizations (CROs) that monitor clinical trials on behalf of our company.

 CRAs monitoring on behalf of our company will visit sites throughout the study to ensure that: